mozman/ezdxf/docs/source/dxfentities/spline.rst

 :meth:`Spline.edit_data`::

     with spline.edit_data() as spline_data:
-        # spline_data contains standard python lists: add, change or delete items as you want
+        # spline_data contains list like objects: add, change or delete items as you want
-        # fit_points and control_points have to be (x, y, z)-tuples
+        # fit_points and control_points have to be (x, y, z) tuples
         # knot_values and weights have to be numbers
         spline_data.fit_points.append((200, 300, 0))  # append a fit point
-        # on exit the context manager calls all spline set methods automatically
+        # on exit the context manager sets spline data automatically and updates all counters

 SplineData
 ----------